marciomansur/terraform-eks-platform/README.md

  This project uses a modular approach, which means you can use the same set of Terraform modules and Kubernetes manifests for all environments, with some different set of configurations.
  Before creating a new env or modifying an existing one:

- - `/environments` - Terraform module to create required resources for that account (IAM, S3, etc);
+ - `/environments` - Which environment to deploy and configure your setup;
+   - `/config` - Contains the raw configuration to run the Terraform modules;
+   - `/services` - Contains information to run the services in Kubernetes cluster;
- - `/kubernetes` - Contains Terraform modules to configure clusters
+ - `/kubernetes` - Contains all Kubernetes resources to start a cluster, such as Ingress Controller;
- - `/modules` - Create resources required before cluster creation (e.g. VPC, subnets, etc);
+ - `/modules` - Terraform modules that can be used in many different places;
-   - `/platform` - Create resources that are required to run a Kubernetes cluster (EBS, EC2 instances, etc);
+   - `/platform` - Create resources for network, external ingress and EKS configuration;

 ## Running the setup for environment

-If you're creating a new env (even in another repo), click here.
 To run the modules and to create a new environment, follow the next steps.

+NOTE: Your public domain needs to have a hosted zone already created.
+If your registrar is somewhere else than Route53, make sure to add the NS records from your AWS hosted zone into your DNS configuration.
+Terraform won't be able to issue certificates or configure ALB ingress otherwise.

-### Terraform part
+### Step 1: Terraform

 The objective is to manage resources for each environment: